martinklepsch/tenzing/README.md

 # Tenzing

-**Tenzing is still in an alpha state.
-If you encouter any problems opening an issue would be of great help!**
+**Tenzing is work in progress, please report issues as you encounter them!**

 Tenzing is a template for Clojurescript applications inspired by [Chestnut][chestnut].
 Just like Chestnut it offers the following
 features:

-1. Easy Clojurescript compilation
+1. Incremental Clojurescript compilation
+1. Live reloading of your Javascript, CSS, etc.
 1. Browser-REPL
-1. Live reloading of your Javascript, CSS, etc.

 **There also are some differences:**